 In addition to my Advanced Diploma in Integrative Counselling (accredited by the BACP) I have undertaken a number of further training courses to support my work in specific areas.
-This includes intensive, residential treatment in Cognitive Behavioural Therapy and specialist training in various life areas such as loss, addiction, relationships, anger, diversity and abuse.
+This includes intensive, residential treatment in Cognitive Behavioural Therapy and specialist training in various life areas such as loss, addiction, anxiety, shame, relationships, anger, diversity and abuse.

 I have worked at length with individuals suffering anxiety and depression and worked in a dual diagnosis environment where mental health and addiction have been treated.